tweag/gh-migration-scripts/README.md

 node src/index.js insert-team-members -o <organization> -f <file>
 ```

-#### Required Arguments
+#### Arguments

 1. `-f` or `--file` - Input file name with teams, member, and roles.
 2. `-o` or `--organization` - Organization name.

-#### Optional Arguments

-1. `-g` or `--server-url` - The target GHES server endpoint url.
+3. `-g` or `--server-url` - The target GHES server endpoint url.
 If this argument is skipped then the target will the cloud instance.
-2. `-y` or `--output-file` - Output file to save the operation results.
+4. `-y` or `--output-file` - Output file to save the operation results.
 If not provided, the default file the results saved is `<organization>-insert-team-members-status-<timestamp>.csv`.
 The output files logs the successfully inserted teams members.
-3. `-t` or `--token` - Personal access token - If not provided, then the user wil be prompted to input the token.
+5. `-t` or `--token` - Personal access token - If not provided, then the user wil be prompted to input the token.
-4. `-s` or `--skip` - Number of lines to skip in the input file.
+6. `-s` or `--skip` - Number of lines to skip in the input file.
 Default is set to 0.
-5. `-w` or `--wait-time` - Delay time (in seconds) to wait between requests.
+7. `-w` or `--wait-time` - Delay time (in seconds) to wait between requests.
 Default value is 1 second.

 #### Input